 University of Colorado Boulder.
 School of Law, "AGENDA: The Climate of Environmental Justice: Taking Stock" (2007).
 The Climate of Environmental Justice: Taking Stock (March 16-17).

-Civil Rights and Discrimination Commons, Climate Commons, Dispute Resolution and Arbitration Commons, Energy Policy Commons, Environmental Health and Protection Commons, Environmental Law Commons, Environmental Monitoring Commons, Environmental Policy Commons, Human Rights Law Commons, Indian and Aboriginal Law Commons, International Law Commons, Land Use Law Commons, Law and Politics Commons, Law and Race Commons, Law and Society Commons, Legal Ethics and Professional Responsibility Commons, Legislation Commons, Litigation Commons, Natural Resources Law Commons, Natural Resources Management and Policy Commons, State and Local Government Law Commons, Urban Studies and Planning Commons
+Civil Rights and Discrimination Commons, Climate Commons, Dispute Resolution and Arbitration Commons, Energy Policy Commons, Environmental Health and Protection Commons, Environmental Law Commons, Environmental Monitoring Commons, Environmental Policy Commons, Human Rights Law Commons, Indigenous, Indian, and Aboriginal Law Commons, International Law Commons, Land Use Law Commons, Law and Politics Commons, Law and Race Commons, Law and Society Commons, Legal Ethics and Professional Responsibility Commons, Legislation Commons, Litigation Commons, Natural Resources Law Commons, Natural Resources Management and Policy Commons, State and Local Government Law Commons, Urban Studies and Planning Commons